MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/organization-network-analysis.md

    ![ONA table view](./images/ona-table-icon.png) | View as Table |Choose to see a table view of the graph data.
    ![ONA save graph](./images/ona-save.png) | Save Graph |Choose to save this graph as shown in the template to load and view later.

-10. Use the **Define Analysis** option to set the Network analysis options, such as defining the network boundary filters and the level of employee and group level metrics.
+10. Use the **Define Analysis** option to create Subset (child) datasets that are based on the selected dataset, which enable you to compare or focus your analysis on specific subgroups within this dataset.

 ## To view a saved graph

 1. On the **Organizational Network Analysis** page, select the name of the analysis in the table.
 2. At the top right of the **Graph Analysis** page, select **Load Saved Graph**.
 3. Select the name of the graph that you want to view.
+To view a subset dataset graph, select the **Refine Subset Categorization** icon next to the dataset, and then select the subset's name
 4. Additional options on this page:

    * When the **Status** is a green check mark, the graph analysis was successfully saved and can be viewed.
    * If the analysis fails with the **Status** of a red x:
      * Select the **Undo** icon to revert to the last successfully saved version.
      * Select the **Job Details** (i) icon next to Status to view details and see what might've caused the failure.
    * Select a table column heading, such as Name or Submitted, to sort by it.